 Midnight sun, northern lights and superb saunas

-Drawing strong influences both from its easterly neighbour, Russia, as well as from the West, Finland remains one of Europe’s most enigmatic countries.
-It’s a land best known for its laconic, pithy people with a penchant for kicking back in a sauna sans vêtements, and for its quirky and bizarre annual festivals – its strangeness is a good part of its charm.
-And while it’s far from a budgeteer’s paradise, there are definitely ways to save – that is, if you know where to drink.
+Drawing strong influences both from its easterly neighbour, Russia, and from its western one, Sweden, Finland remains one of Europe’s most enigmatic countries.
+It’s a land best known for its laconic, pithy people with a penchant for kicking back in a sauna au naturel, for its bizarre annual festivals and for creating those quirky, hippo-like fairytale characters, the Moomins – its strangeness is a good part of the country’s charm.
+And while it’s far from a budgeteer’s paradise, there are definitely ways to save – especially if you know where to drink.

 Planning your trip to Finland

 Everything you need to plan where to go and what to do.

 Everything you need to know before you set off.

 The Rough Guide to Europe on a Budget